coding-horror/basic-computer-games/60_Mastermind/README.md

 which is the number of positions plus one.
 So if your computer's turn is taking longer than the number of positions plus one to find the answer then something is wrong with your code.

+#### Known Bugs

+- Line 622 is unreachable, as the previous line ends in a GOTO and that line number is not referenced anywhere.
+It appears that the intent was to tell the user the correct combination after they fail to guess it in 10 tries, which would be a very nice feature, but does not actually work.
+(In the MiniScript port, I have made this feature work.)